Determining Real

 Determining Real is more than a common philosophical pastime.
 It is actually a vital part of our decision making ability.
 Prediction, from a model of reality, allows us to act in a timely manner, not after the fact.
 If that model is too separated from reality, then our actions are poor and we may not survive.
 Mostly a rough model of real is good enough, but what got really wild is when we started comparing our models and testing them against reality.

 The Universe is big.
-It is so amazingly big… Actually, Douglas Adams said it well.
+It is so amazingly big… Actually, Douglas Adams said it best.
 “Space is big.
 You just won’t believe how vastly, hugely, mind-bogglingly big it is.
 I mean, you may think it’s long way down the road to the chemist’s, but that’s just peanuts to space.”

 We don’t live on the mega scale of galaxies etc, or in the nanoscale scale with subatomic particles.
 We live in the middle level, the human scale.
-While our understanding of the universe gets a bit fuzzy at the limits of what we can measure, most of what we do interact with here in the human scale is well understood by our body of science [Link].
+While our understanding of the universe gets a bit fuzzy at the limits of what we can measure, most of what we do interact with here in the human scale is well understood by our body of Science.

 The landscape of what humans have learned and determined to be fairly accurate is massive.
 In every field of knowledge there are areas of specialisation, and within each of those is yet another layer or two of specialisation.
-A world expert in one of these fields knows more about it than the vast majority of every other human being, and knowns next to nothing about the whole field of human knowledge.
-On top of this, we humans keep learning more things every day.
-Learning both what might be, what probably is and what likely isn’t.
+A world expert in one of these fields knows more about it than the vast majority of every other human being, and still knows next to nothing about the whole field of human knowledge.
+To make this worse, humans keep learning more things every day and adding to the scientific pool of knowledge.

 The point to this is – no single person can comprehend all of what the universe is, what the world is, or even the tiny bit we call human knowledge – because they are so big and we are finite humans.